diagrams/diagrams-doc/doc/arrow.rst

 .. container:: warning

-  The default length of an arrow head is `Normalized 0.035` which scales with the size of the diagram.
+  The default length of an arrow head is `normalized 0.035` which scales with the size of the diagram.
 Since the diagrams in this tutorial are relatively small and we want to highlight the arrows, we often set the head length and tail length to a larger size.